-- 12.1 The Minister may, from time to time, audit the Sponsor's performance of its obligations under this Agreement and the Sponsor will cooperate with the Minister for the purpose of such audits. - 12.2 Without limiting the generality of the preceding clause, the Sponsor will: - (a) liaise with and provide information and assistance to the Minister as reasonably required by the Minister for the purposes of such audits; - (b) comply with the Minister's reasonable requests or requirements for the purposes of such audits. - 12.3 Unless specified otherwise in the Migration Legislation, the Sponsor will retain all records generated for the purposes of this Agreement for seven (7) years from the date of expiration or termination of this Agreement.
+- 12.1 The Minister may, from time to time, audit the Sponsor's performance of its obligations under this Agreement and the Sponsor will cooperate with the Minister for the purpose of such audits. - 12.2 Without limiting the generality of the preceding clause, the Sponsor will: - liaise with and provide information and assistance to the Minister as reasonably required by the Minister for the purposes of such audits: - comply with the Minister's reasonable requests or requirements for the purposes of such audits. - 12.3 Unless specified otherwise in the Migration Legislation, the Sponsor will retain all records generated for the purposes of this Agreement for seven (7) years from the date of expiration or termination of this Agreement.

-- 13.1 Any notice, demand, consent or other communication given or made under this Agreement: - (a) must be clearly readable; - (b) must, unless it is sent by email, be signed by the party giving or making it (or signed on behalf of that party by its authorised representative); - (c) must, unless it is sent by email, be left at the Address or sent by pre-paid security post (air mail if outside Australia) to the Business Address of the recipient; and - (d) may be sent by email to the receiving party's Email Account. - 13.2 A notice to be served on the Commonwealth will be taken to be served if it is served on the Department's address in Item 1 of Schedule 1. - 13.3 A party may change its Business Address, Postal Address or Email Account for the purpose of service by giving notice of that change to the other party in accordance with clause 13.1. - 13.4 Any communication will be taken to be received by the recipient: - (a) in the case of a letter, on the third (seventh, if sent outside the country in which the letter is posted) Business Day after the date of posting; - (b) in the case of an email, at the end of the day in which the email is transmitted.
+- 13.1 Any notice, demand, consent or other communication given or made under this Agreement: - must be clearly readable; (a) - must, unless it is sent by email, be signed by the party giving or making it (or signed on behalf of that party by its authorised representative); must, unless it is sent by email, be left at the Address or sent by pre-paid security post (air mail if outside Australia) to the Business Address of the recipient; and may be sent by email to the receiving party's Email Account. tice to be served on the Commonwealth will be taken to be served if it is served on the Department's sess in Item 1 of Schedule 1.

+rty may change its Business Address, Postal Address or Email Account for the purpose of service by g notice of that change to the other party in accordance with clause 13.1. communication will be taken to be received by the recipient: in the case of a letter, on the third (seventh, if sent outside the country in which the letter is posted) Business Day after the date of posting; in the case of an email, at the end of the day in which the email is transmitted. (b) - (c) - (d) - 13.2 A notice to be served on the Commonwealth will be taken to be served if it is served on the Department's address in Item 1 of Schedule 1. - 13.3 A party may change its Business Address, Postal Address or Email Account for the purpose of service by giving notice of that change to the other party in accordance with clause 13.1. - 13.4 Any communication will be taken to be received by the recipient: